loggy01/alpharing/README.md

   --use_gpu_relax=True or False \
 ```

+> [!WARNING]
-For correct functioning, ensure the wild-type FASTA file is listed before the variant in `--fasta_paths`.
+> For correct functioning, ensure the wild-type FASTA file is listed before the variant in `--fasta_paths`.
 For more information on running AlphaRING, execute `run_alpharing --helpfull` in the activated environment.

 ## Downstream